elastic/rally/docs/rally_daemon.rst

 .. note::

    Rally Daemon will listen on port 1900 and the actor system that Rally uses internally require access to arbitrary (unprivileged) ports.
-Please be sure to open up these ports between the Rally nodes.
+Be sure to open up these ports between the Rally nodes.

 Starting
 --------